crunchy-devops/edb-assessment/README.md

 VM: Ubuntu 20.04
 RAM : 4 Gb
 3 Core
 IDE: Goland  JetBrains
-Some data are present in data directory
+Some data are present in the data directory

 ## Prerequisites on ubuntu 20.04
 ```shell